tapyu/python-lessons/README.md

 # Tasks
 > WARNING: These tasks do not refer to specific Python packages or external software.
-Rather, it refers to functionalities that one desires throughout the development or usage (as an end user) phases.
+Rather, it refers to functionalities that one desires throughout the development or production (as an end user) phases.

 ### Virtual environments